Eligibility Application Process Grant Categories Workshops Adaptive Leadership Circles Program Raleigh Arts Partners

 For nonprofit arts organizations headquartered in Raleigh who has successfully completed Program Support 2 grant projects for three of the past four years.

-Any Raleigh nonprofit interested in applying for a 2021-2022 Arts Grant must attend at least one or more of the virtual grant workshops to be scheduled from mid-October to November of this year.
+Any Raleigh nonprofit interested in applying for a 2021-2022 Arts Grant must attend at least one or more of the virtual grant workshops this fall.

 Adaptive Leadership Circles Program